Description

 The FortiManager can be operated as a local FDS server when it is in a closed network with no internet connectivity.

-Without a connection to a FortiGuard server, update packages and licenses must be manually downloaded from support, and then uploaded to the FortiManager.
+Without a connection to a FortiGuard server, update packages and licenses must be manually downloaded from support and then uploaded to the FortiManager.

 Upload Options for FortiGate/FortiMail manually.

-A license file can be obtained from Customer Service support by requesting the account entitlement for the device(s).
+A license file can be obtained from customer service support by requesting the account entitlement for the device(s).

-Upload packages via CLI commands:
+Upload packages with CLI commands:

-1) Disable communications with the FortiGuard server and enable a closed network with the following CLI commands:
+1. Disable communications with the FortiGuard server and enable a closed network with the following CLI commands:

-# config fmupdate publicnetwor
+config fmupdate publicnetwork

 set status disable